How South Korea's K-pop world takes a toll on celebrities | DW | 16.10.2019

 In 2005, actress Lee Eun-ju killed herself at the age of 24 and wrote a suicide note in her own blood, blaming the pressures of appearing in films.
 The singer and actress who went by the name U;Nee committed suicide aged 25 in January 2007, followed a few months later by actress Choi Jin-sil.

-More recently, Kim Jong-hyun, the lead singer with the hugely popular boy band Shinee was found by paramedics in a hotel room after he sent a suicide note to his sister.
+More recently, Kim Jong-hyun, lead singer with the popular boy band Shinee, was found by paramedics in a hotel room after he sent a suicide note to his sister.
 He was later pronounced dead.

 Pastreich said he has visited one of the many K-pop studios in Seoul that promise youngsters the chance of a life as a pop star or a movie idol.